Models

 Available models

 GenAI4Science portal is currently optimized for enabling multiple models, so that users can try as much as possible.
-Various larger model sizes of the Llama, Gemma and Mistral model families are available, including versions optimized for coding.
+Various larger model sizes of the Llama, Gemma, Mistral and DeepSeek model families are available, including versions optimized for coding.

 Since only one large model (70B, 90B, 123B) can fit in the memory of the GPU card at the same time, it happens that you have to wait a bit when changing models.